MichaelMoroz/michaelmoroz.github.io/_posts/2022-8-21-TracingGeodesics.md

 \\[ \frac{d^2x^\nu}{dt^2} +  g^{i \nu} \left( \frac{d g_{i \nu} }{dx^\mu} - \frac{1}{2} \frac{d g_{\mu \nu} }{dx^i}  \right) \frac{dx^\mu}{dt} \frac{dx^\nu}{dt} = 0 \\]

 And that's our system of equations for a geodesic, we could of course also substitute the Christoffel symbols here, but for our application there is no difference.
-Of course we could just use that for tracing geodesic rays and call it a day, but unfortunately this would require computing a whole lot of derivatives (in 4d space time its 64 of them to be specific), either manually, or by using numerical differentiation.
+Of course we could just use that for tracing geodesic rays and call it a day, but unfortunately this would require computing a whole lot of derivatives (in 4d space time it's 64 of them to be specific), either manually, or by using numerical differentiation.
 Thankfully there is a way to avoid this, and in fact simplify the entire algorithm! (at a slight performance cost)

 So here comes the star of the show - Hamiltonian mechanics.
 Hamiltonian equations of motion have a really nice form which allows to easily write a computer program that integrates them by using Euler integration.